 If there’s anything I’ve learned in 27+ years of marriage, it’s that “happily ever after” takes work.

-Yes, it’s attainable, but not without liberal helpings of love and focus and commitment and intentionality and grace and forgiveness and discipline.
+Yes, it’s attainable, but not without liberal helpings of love and focus and commitment and grace and intentionality and forgiveness and discipline.

 Marriage is wonderful.
 I love sharing life with my best friend.